 Caught on video

 Manufactured by Canadian-based waterslide specialist WhiteWater West (who also built Thorpe Park's Depth Charge attraction), Spinning Rapids rides are in service in parks around the world.
 In Europe, heavily-themed versions are in place at Parc Asterix in France (L’Oxygenarium) and Hansa-Park in Germany (Rio Dorado).
-A video of Parc Asterix's version can be seen below:

 The addition of the Spinning Rapids ride is hardly enough to set pulses racing among Thorpe Park fans, but the ride should serve its purpose of easing the queues for the park's other major attractions.
 Although a slightly surprising addition for a park that is already packed full of water rides, it will at least offer another option for those looking for a break from the park's array of intense thrill rides.